-The following sentence will be revisited in RAN#99 as part of the DL enhancements discussion:

-“The evaluation should also take into account any related regulatory requirements, e.g., ITU limitation of power flux density.”
-No work on this topic will take place in RAN WGs before the discussion on DL enhancements in RAN#99.

 The following reference scenario is considered for the definition of uplink coverage enhancements for NTN: parameter set-1 for LEO-1200 satellite operating at Line of Sight (LOS) and commercial smartphones with -5.5 dBi antenna gain and 3 dB polarisation loss (per antenna port).

 Note: It is understood that the enhancements defined for LEO can also apply to GEO and MEO scenarios as appropriate.
 No additional work is expected for MEO/GEO.